JordanSantiagoYT/Mods-for-JS-Engine/README.md

 To download the charts, you have to download all of them at once because of how frequently* updated they are!

--# NOTE: The folder is not updated every time I make a new video.
+*They are not updated every time I make a new video.
 I update it every time I feel like updating it.

 1. Press the green button labeled "Code"